ttscoff/random-words/src/_README.md

 ##### Terminators

 The `terminators.txt` file contains pairs of punctuation, separated by commas, one per line.
-If a sentene terminator doesn't have opening punctuation, start the line with a comma.
+If a sentence terminator doesn't have opening punctuation, start the line with a comma.
 More than one character can be used in either side of the pair.
 For example, to create a double quoted sentence